SHOULD YOU WORK FOR FREE AS A PRODUCTION ASSISTANT?

 My first bit of advice for those looking to break into the Industry as a Production Assistant: Work for Free.

 Some people are EXTREMELY against working for free.
 I understand this mindset if you already have your foot in the door and have all the skills to become a paid worker.
 However, if you’re just starting out, and trying to break into a VERY competative field, it can be smart to work for free.
 Why?
 Because when it comes to being a production assistant, it’s all about making connections with people who can hire you.
 And you can’t make those connections unless you’re on set (or in the production office) meeting people!

 Take any job, even if it’s for no pay, and work your ass off.
-People really do notice.
+People do notice.
 You wouldn’t believe how many lazy people are out there.
 Getting in is the hardest part.
-Once you’re in, and you work hard, you will get more work!
-If someone asks you where something is, instead of telling them where it is, go get it for them!
-Always be on the lookout for someone who needs help, and periodically check-in with your supervisor to see if you can make their life easier – in any way possible!
+Once you’re in, if you work hard, you will get more work!
+If someone asks you where something is, don’t just tell them where it is, retrieve it for them!
+Always be on the lookout for someone who needs help, and periodically check-in with your supervisor to see if you can make their life more comfortable – in any way possible!

-Be friendly!
 When there is downtime on set, engage people in conversation.
 Learn about everyone.
 Relationships are more important than “connections” so work on building them.
-People are more willing to hire someone they like to be around, instead of that guy who works really hard, but is also a dick (and there is ALWAYS one of those guys).
+People are more willing to hire someone they like to be around, instead of that guy who works really hard but is also a dick (and there is ALWAYS one of those guys).
 Try to have at least one personal conversation, with everyone on set.
 It will come in handy later.

 Have you ever worked for no pay?
 Did it pay off in the end?